• Skip to primary navigation

 These bikes would be an excellent choice for long travel, especially on logging roads and trails.
 Furthermore, the low gearing system of these bikes makes them great for hilly areas.
 One of the best things about these bikes is that they offer an easy and fast transfer of load from the ground to the trailer.

 A sturdy fat bike could cost you somewhere between $600 to $1200.
-Whereas, a trailer could be anything strong enough to carry meat and it could be between $0 to $500 maximum.
+A trailer could be anything strong enough to carry meat, and it could be between $0 to $500 maximum.

 elk packing